jdominguez2796/Config-OSPF/README.md

 <img src="https://i.imgur.com/Le894ma.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 On R1, we will configure a default route to advertise to the other OSPF routers since it is face the internet.
 Essentially, a default route is ip 0.0.0.0.
 We will tell all other routers to send traffic that does not match a destination on their routing table to the default route.
 In most cases, a default route is used to send traffic to the internet.
+On R1, we enter the router ospf configuration and enter the command "default-information origiinate".
+This command advertises the default route to the other OSPF routers.
+To create the route to be advertised, we enter "ip route 0.0.0.0 0.0.0.0 203.0.113.2".
+An ip of 0.0.0.0 and subnet mask of 0.0.0.0 so any traffic not in a routers routing table will use this route.
+Lastly, 203.0.113.2 specifies where this trafics next "hop" or where it will be sent.
+In this case it is to the internet.
+On the right, we confirm R4 has this default route in its routing table with the command "do sh ip route".The "*" on the 0.0.0.0/0 route identifies it as the default route.
 </p>
 <br />